 ‘Fundraising!’ we hear you cry.

-But while starting this process might feel daunting and leave you tempted to just stay at home for your placement, we assure you it’s not as difficult as might first appear, and is most definitely worth the effort.
+But while starting this process might feel daunting and leave you tempted to just stay at home for your placement, we assure you it's most definitely worth the effort.

 WHEN SHOULD I START EXPLORING OPPORTUNITIES?